magic0whi/hexo-blog/source/_posts/zh-cn/computer/vim-usage.md

 ### Marking Position

 There is a difference between marking with lowercase letters (a-z) and uppercase letters (A-Z).
-Lowercase alphabets are local marks and uppercase alphabets are global marks (sometimes known as file marks).
+Lowercase alphabets are local marks and uppercase alphabets are global marks (a.k.a. file marks).

 |          |                                    |
 | --       | --                                 |